microsoft/Oryx/README.md

 # Components

-Oryx is consists of a build image, a collection of runtime images, a build script generator, and a collection of startup script generators.
+Oryx consists of a build image, a collection of runtime images, a build script generator, and a collection of startup script generators.
 For more details, refer to our [architecture](./doc/architecture.md) page.

 # Contributing